poiru/rainlexer/README.md

 RainLexer adds syntax highlighting support for Rainmeter .ini configuration files to Notepad++.
+To download RainLexer, follow the [installation instructions](http://poiru.github.com/rainlexer).

 To build RainLexer, get the Notepad++ source distribution and place the `rainlexer` directory alongside the `PowerEditor` and `scintilla` directories.
 Then, open `rainlexer\RainLexer.sln` with Visual Studio 2010 to build.